 - Reimbursement risk management;

-- Network design and provider recruitment and negotiations;
+- Network design and provider recruitment;

 - Provider fee schedule evaluation;

-- Healthcare cost projections;
+- Healthcare cost projections and trending reports;

 - Market research;